hanwencheng/CommonSubstrings/README.md

 [![npm version](https://badge.fury.io/js/common-substrings.svg)](https://badge.fury.io/js/common-substrings)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://opensource.org/licenses/MIT)

-a method for finding all common strings for Javascript and node.js, which is particularly quick for large string samples.
+a method for finding all common strings for Javascript and node.js, particularly quick for large string samples.
+**It works in both web and node environment**.

+In version 2.0, the algorithms have been updated, now it uses a two dimension trie to get all the fragment.
+The vertical one is the standard suffix trie, but all the node of the last word in each suffix is linked, which I call them virtually horizontally linked.

+With new algorithms, previous bugs are fixed, speed is improved dramatically.
+The code is rewritten with ES6 module, easier to maintain.
+If you work with large samples, you may copy the source code instead of using npm packages to get the benefit of `var` optimization.

 ## Usage

 #### Quickstart